snowex-hackweek/isce_sat2/README.md

 ## Specific Questions

-1. Can we use ICESat2 to constrain phase change in UAVSAR pairs?
+1. Can we use ICESat-2 to constrain phase change in UAVSAR pairs?
-2. How well do ICESat2 snow depths compare to UAVSAR?
+2. How well do ICESat-2 snow depths compare to UAVSAR?
-3. How often does ICESat2 intersect with itself and UAVSAR image pairs?
+3. How often does ICESat-2 intersect with itself and UAVSAR image pairs?
 4. Is this kind of comparison scaleable?
-5. How does Uavsar coherence compare with ICESat-2 confidence?
+5. How does UAVSAR coherence compare with ICESat-2 confidence?

 ## Contents